 - Three power purchase agreements with Northwest wind projects: White Creek Wind Project in south central Washington, the Wheat Field Wind Project in north central Oregon, and the Hay Canyon Wind Project also in north central Oregon.

-Customers wishing to support renewable power can do so directly through our Planet Power program.
+Customers wishing to support renewable power can do so directly through our Carbon Solutions program.
 Our Solar program provides technical assistance for the installation of solar photovoltaic systems.

 Note: a portion of the PUD's environmental attributes has been sold to fund the utility's renewable energy R&D projects.